-We have broad discretion in the use of the net proceeds from this offering and may not use them effectively.
+We have broad discretion in the use of the net proceeds from the Global Offering and the CEBURES Offering and may not use them effectively.

-Our management will have broad discretion in the application of the net proceeds from this offering and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our Shares.
+Our management will have broad discretion in the application of the net proceeds from the Global Offering and the CEBURES Offering and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our Shares.
 The failure by our management to apply these funds effectively could result in financial losses that could have a material adverse effect on our business, cause the price of our Shares to decline and delay the development of our projects.
-Pending their use, we may invest the net proceeds from this offering in a manner that does not produce income or that loses value.
+Pending their use, we may invest the net proceeds from the Global Offering and the CEBURES Offering in a manner that does not produce income or that loses value.